 There are so many different eco-friendly products you can include in your bathroom line-up.
-There’s natural deodorant, a solid shampoo bar, and even an eco-friendly safety razor.
-Something you may not have thought about, though, is switching to an eco-friendly toothpaste.
+You may have already thought of refillable deodorants, solid shampoo bars, and even plastic-free razors, but what about en an eco-friendly toothpaste?

 The plastic tube of toothpaste on your countertop is something you’ve used for as long as you can remember.
-But brushing with an eco-friendly toothpaste is one of the easiest ways to make your daily routine more sustainable.
-With that being said, when you’ve used the same product your entire life, it can be really hard to know where to start when buying a plastic-free alternative.
+But brushing with eco-friendly toothpaste is one of the easiest swaps to make your daily routine more sustainable.
+However, after using the same product your entire life, it can feel really hard to know where to start when looking for an alternative.

-There are few different types of eco-friendly toothpaste options to get to know.
-First, there’s the tablet.
-You bite down on it, brush with a wet toothpaste, and watch as it foams up right before your eyes.
-Next, there’s “toothsoaps”—which, thankfully, don’t taste anything like actual soap.
-Wet your toothbrush, rub it all over the “soap” until you see bubbles, then brush your teeth.
+Thankfully, tooth soap doesn’t taste anything like actual soap.
+Wet the toothbrush, rub it all over the “soap” until you see bubbles, then brush your teeth.
 Once you start brushing, it will foam up.